FBI223/EKGApp/README.md

 # 📱 ECGApp – Mobile ECG Viewer & Classifier

-**ECGApp** is a cross-platform mobile application (iOS & Android) for real-time ECG signal acquisition, processing, and classification using deep learning models.
+**ECGApp** is a cross-platform mobile application (iOS ) for real-time ECG signal acquisition, processing, and classification using deep learning models.

 ---